simolus3/sqlite3.dart/sqlcipher_flutter_libs/README.md

 If you're seeing those crashes, you could try setting `android.bundle.enableUncompressedNativeLibs=false` in your `gradle.properties` file.
 Be aware that this increases the size of your application when installed.

-Alternatively, you can use the `applyWorkaroundToOpenSqlite3OnOldAndroidVersions` method from this library.
+Alternatively, you can use the `applyWorkaroundToOpenSqlCipherOnOldAndroidVersions` method from this library.
 It will try to open `sqlcipher` in Java, which seems to work more reliably.
 After the native library has been loaded from Java, we can open it in Dart too.